School of Criminal Justice

 Mullendore Legal Studies and Criminal Justice Scholarship

-Kristine Mullendore graduated from the Boston University School of Law in 1977, with a Juris Doctor degree, and held positions with the Michigan Court of Appeals as well as working as an Assistant Prosecuting Attorney in Kent County.
-Since 1995, she has been an Associate Professor in the School of Criminal Justice/Legal Studies program at GVSU.
-James M. Mullendore received his Juris Doctor degree from the University of Virginia School of Law in 1975, and since then has been in private legal practice in Greenville, Michigan.
+Kristine Mullendore graduated from the Boston University School of Law in 1977, with a Juris Doctor degree, and held positions with the Michigan Court of Appeals, as well as working as an Assistant Prosecuting Attorney in Kent County.
+Since 1995, she has been an Associate Professor in the School of Criminal Justice/ Legal Studies program at GVSU.
+James M. Mullendore received his Juris Doctor Degree from the University Of Virginia School Of Law 1975, and since then has been in private legal practice in Greenville, Michigan.
 Both James and Kristine are active members of the Michigan Bar.
 The purpose of the Mullendore Legal Studies and Criminal Justice Scholarship is to recognize and reward students who major in either Legal Studies or Criminal Justice with the intention of entering and contributing to the legal profession, as well as demonstrating financial need.
 The Mullendores also hope to encourage the students to participate in international educational opportunities.

 Paralegal Section of the Michigan Bar Association Scholarship

 The State Bar of Michigan Paralegal/Legal Assistant Section presents at least two non-renewable tuition/books-only scholarships.
-For the year 2009, the scholarships ranged from $250 to $1,000.
-For details and a current scholarship application, see: http://www.michbar.org/legalassistants/scholarship.cfm.
+Scholarships generally ranged from $250 to $1,000.
+For details and a current scholarship application, see: http://connect.michbar.org/paralegal/events/scholarship

 NALS of West Michigan Scholarship

-Applications for this $500 scholarship awarded by the west Michigan chapter of the National Association for Legal Professionals are typically due in the fall of each year.
-For further information, visit the chapter web site: http://nalsofwmi.org/scholarship.htm
+Applications for this $500 scholarship awarded by the West Michigan chapter of the National Association for Legal Professionals are typically due in the fall of each year.
+For further information, visit the chapter website: http://www.nalsofmichigan.org/Scholarship.html

 Warner, Norcross & Judd Paralegal Assistant Scholarship

-This scholarship for a student of “ethnic minority status majoring in paralegal studies” is administered by the Grand Rapids Community Foundation.
-A description of the scholarship and a scholarship application are on the Foundation web site: http://wwwgrfoundation.org/scholarships
+This scholarship for "students of color majoring in paralegal...studies" is administered by the Grand Rapids Community Foundation.
+A description of the scholarship and a scholarship application are on the Foundation web site: http://www.grfoundation.org/scholarships